 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's sum up our way of accessing data using APIs.
-So first, again, an API is an interface to data.
-And many, many, many APIs are public.
+First, remember that an API is an interface to data.
+And many APIs are public.

 We'll take a look at that link here in a second.
-But we were able to, with our understanding of this particular API, which meant spending time researching and understanding it, we were able to use the correct URL to access the data we wanted and make a request to that URL, convert it from JSON, and then do whatever we wanted with it.
-Explore it, understand its shape, put it into a data frame, graph it, plot it, extract useful information from it.
+With our understanding of this particular API—which required spending time researching and understanding it—we were able to use the correct URL to access the data we wanted, make a request to that URL, convert it from JSON, and then do anything we wanted with it: explore it, understand its structure, put it into a data frame, graph it, plot it, and extract useful information from it.

-All the things you're used to doing with data.
-We're able to do with this data with relatively little code.
-Again, the tough thing isn't the code for it.
+All the things you're used to doing with data—we're able to do with this data using relatively little code.
+The hard part isn’t the code.

-It's understanding the shape of the data, understanding which API is right for you, which API has the data you're looking for, maybe combining multiple APIs.
-The fact that APIs are so powerful and that the data is so publicly available means that you have great power and great access to data.
-You also have to put in the work to make sure you're doing that right and to make sure you can actually find in all that sea of data the data you actually want.
+It’s understanding the shape of the data, understanding which API is right for you, which API has the data you're looking for, and maybe even combining multiple APIs.
+The fact that APIs are so powerful and that the data is so publicly available means you have great power and great access to information.
+But you also have to put in the work to ensure you're doing it correctly and that you can actually find, in that sea of data, the data you truly need.

-But the existence of that sea of data and our ability to access it is amazing and really changed the shape of working with data in Python when APIs grew and grew and grew in the last 20 years.
-If you want to get started with APIs, if you want to explore what data is out there, I recommend the link that we showed you already, the link that we put in this notebook, the GitHub curated list of public APIs that is updated constantly and just has a massive, massive amount.
-These are just a list of categories, let alone the actual data itself, right?
-If we even just look at documents and productivity, here is a long list of public APIs.
+The existence of that sea of data—and our ability to access it—is amazing and has really changed the nature of working with data in Python as APIs have expanded over the last 20 years.
+If you want to get started with APIs and explore what data is out there, I recommend the link we showed you earlier—the GitHub-curated list of public APIs.
+It’s updated constantly and contains a massive amount of resources.

 There's a lot more to be said about APIs, but it’s far outside the scope of this course.
 They are the first of the two main ways we're going to look at acquiring data using Python.
 I hope you got a lot out of this introduction to APIs and accessing data.